mchmarny/dapr-demos/fan-out/README.md

 ## Events

-For this demo, to mock up events and publish them Azure Event Hubs, we will use included `eventmaker` utility.
+To mock up events for this demo and publish them Azure Event Hubs, we will use included `eventmaker` utility.
 Start by, create your Event Hubs if you don't already have one using [these instructions](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
 Then capture the connection string using [these instructions](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string).

 To run the `eventmaker`, first navigate to the `./eventmaker` directory and run this command: